pedromnchunks35/real-world/bootcamp.md

 - Use always the 0.75 rule for spoting ranges
 - We should update our ranges
 - In this type of ranging the teacher is not making the ranges using the candle closes.. its using the wicks
+# Day 24
+- We should do manual back-testing